qiuyi0907/daily-affirmations/README.md

 - Get your daily affirmation!

 ### Important features
-- The app provide a few options of background image and font.
-User can choose whichever they like.
+- The app provides a few options for background image and font.
+Users can choose whichever they like.
 Options can be found by clicking the painting icon on the right-top of the page.
  ![Use Case Diagram](./img/md1.png)
 - User can only get one affirmation per day.
-When user try to get more affirmations, the warning sentence will pop out.
+When the user tries to get more affirmations, the warning sentence will pop out.
  ![Use Case Diagram](./img/md2.png)

 ### What I learned from this project
--How to make website more interactive by using DOM and JavaScript. for example, using onclick function to display or hide setting component and using if condition to trigger warning sentence.
+- How to make a website interactable by using DOM and JavaScript.
+For example, using the onclick function to display or hide the setting component and using the if condition to trigger a warning sentence.
-Responsive design on landsacpe and different type of mobile devices.
+- Responsive design on landscape and different types of mobile devices.

 ### Contributor
 [Qiuyi Wang](https://github.com/qiuyi0907)